 Calculate sample at position (ms, ns) by interpolating from neighboring samples at integer positions on face fs in source projection picture, store at (md, nd) on face fd in destination projection format.

 The step (1) is done by function map2Dto3D() in the class of destination projection geometry in PCT360.
 The step (2) is done by function map3Dto2D() in the class of source projection geometry in PCT360.

+For CMP, the PCT360 tool supports flexible frame packing by specifying the packing layout and the rotation angle of each cubemap face.
+For OHP and ISP, which have triangle-shaped faces, the PCT360 tool supports two types of frame packing, non-compact and compact frame packing [1].
+If non-compact frame packing is used, then the “null” values are filled using gray samples.
+If compact frame packing is used, then the faces are arranged such that no “null” values are present in the packed frame.

 Spherical objective quality metrics